- CM/ECF Resources

-- If you are a student away at school a parent can complete the form on your behalf.
-Or the parent can give you the log-in information so you can complete the form online.
-Don’t update your address to your school address unless you have permanently moved to that address.
+- If you are a student attending a school located outside the State of Hawaii, your parent can provide you with the information necessary to log in to eJuror so that you can complete the form online yourself.
+Alternatively, your parent can complete the paper Questionnaire on your behalf.
+DO NOT update your mailing address to your school address unless you have permanently moved to that address.

 - Please state this fact on the back of the form and sign your name on behalf of the deceased person and return the form to the court.
 A death certificate is not required.

 - There is no need to contact the court.
 Please complete the form as soon as possible.
 If you are away from home for an extended period, have someone hold the form for you to complete when you return.

 - Contact the court so that we can mail you another questionnaire.

 Phone: (808) 541-1419 Toll free: 1-888-507-0362 Fax: (808) 541-1328 Email: email@example.com Jury office hours: M-F 8:00 a.m. to 4:00 p.m.
 Mailing address: